MoArafat97/akhi_gpt/README.md

-# Akhi GPT 🤲
+# Companion GPT 🤲

-**Your supportive Muslim brother in your pocket**
+**Your supportive Muslim companion in your pocket**

-Akhi GPT is a compassionate mental health chat application designed specifically for the Muslim community.
+Companion GPT is a compassionate mental health chat application designed specifically for the Muslim community.
 Built with Flutter and powered by an enhanced OpenRouter proxy system, it provides a safe, anonymous, and culturally-aware space for emotional support and spiritual guidance.

+Choose between a supportive **Akhi** (brother) or **Ukhti** (sister) companion based on your preference, ensuring culturally appropriate and comfortable conversations for all users.

 ---

-## 🌟 **What Makes Akhi Special**
+## 🌟 **What Makes Companion GPT Special**

-### **Your Digital Brother**
+### **Your Digital Companion**
-Akhi isn't just another chatbot—it's your understanding older brother who:
+Companion GPT isn't just another chatbot—it's your understanding companion who:
+- **Gender-Aware Support**: Choose between Akhi (brother) or Ukhti (sister) for culturally appropriate conversations
 - Speaks your language (both literally and culturally)
 - Understands Islamic values and perspectives
 - Provides comfort without judgment